ec-builds/enterprise-homelab/README.md

 ## Technology Stack

 The technologies used throughout the homelab are documented in the Tool Catalog, organized by infrastructure layer.
-It serves as a quick reference for the platforms, operating systems, networking technologies, monitoring solutions, backup systems, and self-hosted services used across the environment.
+It serves as a quick reference for the technologies used throughout the environment.

 ➡️ **[Tool Catalog](docs/tool-catalog.md)**